Early-stopping for Transformer model training: Conclusion

 \section{Conclusion}

-The spectral distribution of the self-attention matrix V in the initial encoder layers of Transformers is profoundly influenced by training dynamics and exhibits persistent Heavy-Tailed characteristics during the prolonged phase of stable evolution.
+The spectral distribution of \texttt{en.0.s.a.v} of Transformer models is profoundly influenced by training dynamics and exhibits persistent Heavy-Tailed (HT) characteristics during the prolonged phase of stable evolution.
 We investigate these phenomena from multiple perspectives.
-Using Random Matrix Theory, we analyze the Power-Law (PL) fitting parameters and their dynamic evolution, revealing that changes in these parameters effectively reflect the progress of model training.
-Building upon the Heavy-Tailed Self-Regularization theory proposed by \cite{martin2021implicit} and in contrast to existing spectral early-stopping methods \citep{meng2023impact}, we partition the training process into three phases and demonstrate that the strong Heavy-Tailed phase (Phase II) constitutes a critical period for effective fine-tuning in Transformer models.
-This finding offers a novel perspective for understanding the internal training mechanisms of Transformers.
-Based on these insights, we propose a quantitative criterion for recognizing Heavy-Tailed behavior via PL fitting, which can track the formation dynamics of Heavy-Tailed structures and provide a spectral-based early-stopping criterion for Transformer models.
+We analyze the Power-Law (PL) fitting parameters and their dynamic evolution, revealing that changes in these parameters effectively reflect the progress of model training.
+We partition the training process into three phases and demonstrate that the strong HT phase (Phase II) constitutes a critical period for effective fine-tuning in Transformer models.
+This finding offers a novel perspective for understanding the internal training mechanisms of LLMs.
+We propose a quantitative criterion for recognizing HT behavior via PL fitting, which can track the formation dynamics of HT structures and provide a spectral-based early-stopping criterion for Transformer models.
 Notably, this approach enables stopping decisions without reliance on a separate validation set.

 These findings also raise several compelling questions for future exploration.
-For example, as Transformer architectures continue to evolve, an important direction is to evaluate whether the proposed spectral early-stopping criterion generalizes to other large language models, such as LLaMA-3 and DeepSeek-MoE.
+For example, an important direction is to evaluate whether the proposed spectral early-stopping criterion generalizes to other LLMs such as LLaMA-3 and DeepSeek-MoE.
 Systematic assessment of the method’s generalizability and limitations represents a crucial avenue for subsequent research.
 Investigating these underlying mechanisms and extending the criterion will provide significant directions for future work.